 Our residential services include 24-hour care from a team of experts that includes a physician, a psychiatrist, a nutritionist, a dietitian, mental health therapists, nurses, integrative therapists, and health technicians.
-Residential treatment provides the optimal level of support for patients who can benefit from the structure and stability of round-the-clock monitoring.
+Residential treatment provides the optimal level of support for clients who can benefit from the structure and stability of round-the-clock monitoring.

 Clients who are ready for a lower level of structure and supervision may be appropriate for a partial hospitalization program, or PHP.
 Participants can continue to live at one of our residential treatment facilities while taking part in intensive individual therapy, group counseling, 12-step preparation, life skills classes, and other recovery services.

 One of the primary goals of a PHP is to help clients prepare to rejoin the community through an outpatient program or sober living home.
-With that goal in mind, we focus on helping our clients acquire coping skills for dealing with the stressors, triggers, and life situations that they will encounter in the “real” world.
+With that goal in mind, we focus on helping clients acquire coping skills for dealing with the stressors, triggers, and life situations they will encounter in the “real” world.
 These services include:

-After completing a PHP, our clients are generally ready to advance to outpatient care.
+After completing a PHP, clients are generally ready to advance to outpatient care.
 If they are prepared to apply their coping skills in a less structured living environment, they may also be ready for sober housing.
 Our case managers and therapists work together to make this transition as seamless and fluid as possible.

 Intensive outpatient treatment, or IOP, allows more flexibility and autonomy for individuals who have finished a residential treatment program.
 Clients receive recovery services at specified daytime hours while living in transitional sober housing or in private residences.
 IOP offers many of the services included in residential treatment programs, such as:

 Most clients transition to IOP from a more advanced level of care.
 They have already demonstrated a high level of motivation and accountability, along with the necessary coping strategies to deal with stressors and triggers.
-IOP programs are appropriate for the treatment of alcohol abuse, drug dependence, eating disorders, or co-occurring disorders.
+IOP programs are appropriate for the treatment of alcohol abuse, drug dependence, eating disorders or co-occurring disorders.

 Recovery is a continuous healing process, and rehab is just the beginning of the journey.
 The work that our clients start in the more intensive levels of treatment continues in the aftercare stage.
-From the time our clients enter treatment, our therapists and case managers begin to plan their discharge to determine which aftercare services they may need.
-This advanced planning ensures that our clients can rely on a network of supportive professionals as they re-enter the community and begin to rebuild their lives.
+From the time clients enter treatment, our therapists and case managers begin to plan their discharge to determine which aftercare services they may need.
+This advanced planning ensures that clients can rely on a network of supportive professionals as they re-enter the community and begin to rebuild their lives.